Alexandr Stoianoglo: Personal life

-Career
+Career and legal issues

 Stoianoglo graduated from law school in 1992 and worked as a prosecutor in Gagauzia.
 He was a member of the Parliament of Moldova from 2009–2014 and became Prosecutor General of Moldova in 2019.

 On 5 October 2021, Stoianoglo was arrested by security forces under allegations of corruption.
 In total, five cases were filed against him by Lilian Carp MP, a Vice President of the governing Party of Action and Solidarity.
 He was suspended from office by Maia Sandu's government, who won the presidency in 2020 on an anti-corruption ticket, before being ultimately dismissed as Prosecutor General in September 2023.

 In 2023, the European Court of Human Rights ruled that Stoianoglo's right to a fair trial had been violated and awarded him 3,600 euros in damages.
 In February 2024, a Chișinău court acquitted him in the case involving authorisation of payments to a subordinate prosecutor.
 During the trial, Stoianoglo accused the government of using the cases to prevent him from ridding the prosecutor's office of political influence.

+In 2021 began a criminal case in which Stoianoglo was accused of passive corruption, accepting illegal advantages, abuse of power for the benefit of a criminal organization as well as making false statements.
+According to investigators, Stoianoglo and prosecutors Dumitru Raileanu and Elena Ceruța, also accused in the same criminal case, would have acted to facilitate the release from detention of Moldovan fugitive businessman Veaceslav Platon.